frederic-perez/AmE-dictionary/data/dictionary.md

 __simmer down__
 __simmer__ _v_ :nine::m: (simmers, simmering) (of water or food that is being heated) Stay just below boiling point while bubbling gently. _The goulash was simmering slowly in the oven._ _Syn_ boil gently, not quite boil, cook gently, poach _The Family Corleone is filled with the smell of simmering tomato sauce._ :es: hervir a fuego lento, estar a punto de hervir
 __Simon Says__ _n_ :two::hammer:
-__simony__ _n_ :five: /ˈsaɪmənɪ/ (Christianity) The practice, now usually regarded as a sin, of buying or selling spiritual or Church benefits such as pardons, relics, etc, or preferments.
+__simony__ _n_ :six: /ˈsaɪmənɪ/ (Christianity) The practice, now usually regarded as a sin, of buying or selling spiritual or Church benefits such as pardons, relics, etc, or preferments.
 __simper<sup>1</sup>__ _n_ :two: A simpering smile; smirk.
 __simper<sup>2</sup>__ _v_ :two: __1__ _intr_ To smile coyly, affectedly, or in a silly self-conscious way. __2__ _tr_ To utter (something) in a simpering manner.
 __Simple Simon__ _n_ /SIM-puhl SYM-uhn/ [:scroll: After Simple Simon, a foolish boy in a nursery rhyme.]
 A simpleton.